atthecodeface/grip/doc/Readme.md

 pushing results.

 Currently two workflows are supported - although the aim of grip is to have a third that is under development.
+These are readonly and single.

+Readonly workflows are for repositories that are not to be changed from within the grip repository.

+A single workflow is used where changes are performed in the git repository and can be committed, and publishing the grip repository requires pushing any committed changes back to the upstream branch.

 ## "Readonly" workflow